NCAR/CTSM-Tutorial/faq.md

 * **I get a message saying that there is an existing directory and cannot run my code.
 What do I do??**

     * Remove the existing directory, which was likely created for an earlier failed case.
-Alternatively, if this error occurs when using the `run_neon` script, you can use the `- - overwrite` option.
+Alternatively, if this error occurs when using the `run_neon` script, you can use the `--overwrite` option.

 * **Which parameters need to have a re-build after changing them?**